-Power Outlet 110/120V Volt Alternating Current
+Power Outlet 110/120 Volt Alternating Current

-If equipped with this power outlet it can be used to plug in electrical equipment that uses a maximum limit of 150 watts.
+The vehicle may have a power outlet that can be used to plug in electrical equipment that uses a maximum limit of 150 watts.

 The power outlet is on the rear of the center console.